pantheon-systems/documentation/source/_docs/migrate-wordpress-site-networks.md

 **Codebase** - all executable code, including core, plugins, themes, and libraries; stored in the `~/code` directory.

-Move blog-specific uploads directories located outside of `wp-content/uploads` into `wp-content/uploads`, and replaced the original directories with symlinks to their new homes.
+Move blog-specific uploads directories located outside of `wp-content/uploads` into `wp-content/uploads`, and replace the original directories with symlinks to their new homes.
 In more recent versions of WordPress multisite, blog-specific uploads are stored in `wp-content/uploads/sites/<id>`.

 Import your existing code and commit history via Git.
 If you don’t have a Git version controlled codebase, the following will walk you through the initialization process.